How do I embed an image in a discussion reply as a student?

 You can also add an image using the menubar in the Rich Content Editor.
 The menubar displays the title of Rich Content Editor tools and may be preferable for those using keyboard navigation.

 To upload an image using the menubar, click the Insert menu , select the Image option .
-You can upload new images and embed images from your course and user files .
+You can upload new images and embed images from your user files .

 Upload Image from Computer